quasarframework/quasar/docs/src/pages/vue-components/table.md

 <doc-example title="Header-cell slot" file="QTable/SlotHeaderCell" />

-Starting with **v1.1.1+**, we can also customize only one particular header cell only.
+We can also customize only one particular header cell only.
 The syntax for this slot is `header-cell-[name]`, where `[name]` should be replaced by the property of each row which is used as the row-key.

 <doc-example title="Header-cell-[name] slot" file="QTable/SlotHeaderCellName" />